AtsukoCoffey/search4herbs/README.md

 **Map**
 This map uses player's location information in X, Y coordinates.
 I couldn't make an automatic position generator so the Players have to find out their position by them-selves.
-Also without graphics, I can't say the map's readability is fantastic though when players get used to it, it's not so bad, I think.
+Although the map's readability isn't fantastic without graphics, it's not too bad once players get used to it.
 ![Map](readme/feat-map.png "Map")

 **Battle first move and Battle loop**
-When encountering Monsters, I gave them the opportunity to choose their first action.
-After that, if the Monster didn't run away, the Battle_loop() function starts, and now the Player can also choose an action.
-This battle loop has one validation for a valid key, all of the actions have a success rate, so sometimes the attack fails also the escape fails too.
-After the battle event, the code checks the field achievement every time; If the Player has four herbs and the location (X Y) is (0, 0) (the village), an ending story and record() function is triggerd.
+When encountering Monsters, they have the opportunity to choose their first action.
+After that, if the Monster doesn’t run away, the Battle_loop() function starts, and the Player can choose an action.
+This battle loop has one validation for a valid key, all of the actions have a success rate, so sometimes the attack fails and escape can fail too.
+After the battle event, the code checks the field achievement every time; If the Player has four herbs and the location (X Y) is (0, 0) (the village), an ending story and record() function is triggered.

 **Battle Option**
 ![Battle Option](readme/feat-battle-op.png "Battle Option")